-- You can deduct up to the contribution limit, if you’re single and your modified AGI is $60,000.
-And you can take a partial deduction if your income is between $60,000 and $70,000.
+- You can deduct up to the contribution limit, if you’re single and your modified AGI is $66,000 or less for 2021.
+You can take a partial deduction if your income is between $66,000 and $76,000 in 2021.
 There’s no deduction for people who earn more than $76,000 in 2021.

-- If you’re married and filing jointly, you can deduct the full amount if your modified AGI is $96,000 or less.
-You can take a partial deduction if your income is between that and $116,000.
-There’s not deduction if you earn more than $125,000 in 2021.
+- If you’re married and filing jointly, you can deduct the full amount if your modified AGI is $105,000 or less in 2021.
+You can take a partial deduction if your income is between $105,000 and $125,000 in 2021.
+There’s no deduction if you earn more than $125,000 in 2021.

-Let’s look at an example of how you can combine the power of the 401ks and IRAs to speed up your retirement savings:
+Let’s look at an example of how you can combine the power of the 401ks and IRAs to speed up your retirement savings.

 In this case, she’s saving nearly $5,000 in tax-deferred funds in her 401k ($3,300 + $1,650 match).
 However, perhaps she’s anticipating earning far more in the near future and wants to sock away some after-tax money while she’s still in a relatively low tax bracket.
-She could save an additional $5,500 in a traditional IRA.
+She could save an additional $6,000 in a Roth IRA.
 That brings her total annual contributions to $10,500, all of it growing in tax-advantaged accounts.

-Example #3: Finally, consider a married 55-year-old man earning $280,000 per year.
-Say he’s maxing out his workplace 401k at his $17,500 yearly contribution limit.
-Because he’s over 50, he also gets to make a catch-up contribution of $5,500 to his 401k.
-Luckily for him, his work matches contributions one-for-one up to 6% of his salary – which means another $16,800 in his 401k, for a total of $39,800 that is pre-tax and will grow tax-free.
+Example #2: Next, consider a married 55-year-old woman earning $300,000 per year.
+Say she’s maxing out her workplace 401k at her $19,500 yearly contribution limit.
+Because she’s over 50, she also gets to make a catch-up contribution of $6,500 to her 401k.
+Luckily, her work matches contributions one-for-one up to 6% of her salary – which means another $18,000 in her 401k, for a total of $44,000 that is pre-tax and will grow tax-deferred.

-Retirement Contributions Add Up Over Time
+Retirement Contribution Growth Over Time

-So whether you’re looking for additional tax deductions or just a way to boost your savings, talk to your Personal Capital financial advisor about opening an IRA in addition to your workplace 401k.
+Whether you’re looking for additional tax deductions or just a way to boost your savings, talk to your Personal Capital financial advisor about opening an IRA in addition to your workplace 401k.
 Once you retire, you’ll be glad you saved for all those years.